 Music is about expression and artistry across a wide range of styles, but it is also about discipline and preparation.
-Whether your instrument is cello, voice, or computer software, your style is jazz, hip-hop, or classical, your music is improvised, newly-composed, standards, or remixed, our courses will enable you to perform and explore historical music contexts in multiple ensembles.
+Whether your instrument is cello, voice, or computer software, your style is jazz, hip-hop, or classical, your music is improvised, newly-composed, standards, or remixed, our courses will enable you to explore and develop.

-You can study music composition, performance, songwriting, or music technology, and combine subjects to increase your versatility and career opportunities.
-Develop your music skills, technique, expression, and knowledge with our outstanding teaching staff and in masterclasses with visiting artists.
+You can study music creation, performance, songwriting or music technology, and take subjects from other university areas to increase your versatility and career opportunities.

 Make music where music is being made.